Toward a Deeper Understanding: RetNet Viewed through Convolution: Conclusions

 \section{Conclusions}

-In this work, we propose an approach to enhancing ViTs training from scratch on small datasets.
+In this work, we revisit RetNet from the perspective of convolution and propose a method to enhance ViT training from scratch on small datasets.
 We initially introduce an Element-wise Learnable Mask to dynamically regulate the locality of the attention mechanism, which enhances ViTs training on small datasets from scratch and summarizes two characteristics of the mask.
 Based on these two characteristics, we further propose a Gaussian Mixture Mask, which has a much higher performance than the Element-wise Learnable Mask and reduces the cost of parameter and computation overhead to almost zero.

 { }